 Watch for Signs of Improvement/Worsening

 Remember, stay calm.
 Whether you're at home or the vet, stay by your pet's side as much as possible, to provide reassurance and reduce their stress.
 Do not use any medications, products, or treatments without consulting with your veterinarian, and do not force unnecessary treatments that increase your pets stress.
 Keep a watchful eye on your pet to ensure symptoms improve.
-If symptoms do not improve or worsen within 30 minutes after being stung or following treatment, contact your vet right away.
+If symptoms do not improve or worsen within 30 minutes after being stung or following treatment, contact a veterinarian right away.